kartikmehta8/thedaotool/gitbook/local-setup/discord-bot.md

 # Discord Bot

-Setup instructions for the Discord bot.
+Instructions for the Discord bot.